libis/omeka_s_alamire/modules/SearchSolr/README.md

 ----

 - [ ] Create an automatic mode from the resource templates or from Dublin Core.
-- [ ] Create automatically multiple index by property (text, string, lower, latin).
+- [ ] Create automatically multiple index by property (text, string, lower, latin, for query, order, facets, etc.).
 - [ ] Use the search engine directly without search api.
 - [ ] Check lazy loading and use serialized php as response format for [performance](https://solarium.readthedocs.io/en/stable/solarium-concepts/).
-- [ ] Speed up indexation (in module Search too) via direct sql?
+- [x] Speed up indexation (in module Search too) via direct sql?
 BulkExport?
 Queue?
 - [ ] Replace class Schema and Field with solarium ones.
 - [ ] Rewrite and simplify querier to better handle solarium.
 - [ ] Improve management of value resources and uris, and other special types.
 - [ ] Add a separate indexer for medias and pages.
+- [ ] Add a redirect from item-set/browse to search page, like item-set/show.
+- [ ] Remove the fix for indexation of string "0", replaced by "00".
+- [ ] Include all new advanced filters mode for properties.
+- [ ] Manage indexation of item sets when module Item Set Tree is used.
+- [ ] Facet range: determine start/end/gap automatically or add option.

 Solr install <a id="solr-install"></a>